 So why am I telling you this?
-Partly it is the time of year, Valentines Day, the most romantic day of the year supposedly (though perhaps slightly different as in the UK we are in lockdown for it this year!) where the media tell us that if we are without a significant other than we are somehow less than.
+Partly it is the time of year, Valentine’s Day, the most romantic day of the year supposedly where the media tell us that if we are without a significant other then we are somehow less than.
 The other part though is that I have been wanting to tell this story and help others for several years.

 I was in, what I now see, was an emotionally abusive relationship for almost 12 years.
 It didn’t start that way of course, because I would never have entered it.
 I was the frog in the pot analogy.
 Put a frog in boiling water and it will jump out, but put the frog in cold water and very gradually heat it and the frog will boil before it notices.
 This was me.
 I remember thinking if I could only try harder, be more understanding, do more for him then he will be happy.
 Nothing worked, and at some point (after 11 years of trying!), I realised that no matter what I did, a relationship takes two parties to work.

 I found myself at the age of 34 single for the first time as an adult and alone.
 It was both freeing and terrifying all at once.
 I consider myself an emotionally intelligent and strong person, and I became obsessed with why I would make these choices, and why, unlike my professional life, I just couldn’t get it together romantically.
 So I started to explore different theories and engage in some inner work.

 Quite quickly I fell upon the issue of attachment.
 I genuinely felt like a light bulb had gone off.
 Attachment styles were discovered by John Bowlby, a British psychoanalyst who was studying the distress of infants when separated from their caregivers.
 From the work of Bowlby and his colleague Mary Ainsworth they found that most infants fell into three categories of attachment.
 These were secure, anxious, and avoidant.